Research and Funding

 The Bunker Hill Housing Redevelopment, which was awarded a grant through the Boston Mass Timber Accelerator program, includes a six-story affordable housing project built with a CLT floor and roof system and a nine-story mass timber and steel hybrid building.

-The SLB is supporting two new mass timber accelerator programs, working with jurisdictions, industry, and local governments to expand opportunities for mass timber projects while removing barriers and streamlining code compliance.
+The SLB is supporting several mass timber accelerator programs, working with jurisdictions, industry, and local governments to expand opportunities for mass timber projects while removing barriers and streamlining code compliance.

 The accelerator projects in Atlanta and New York City use matching funds from the USDA Forest Service’s Wood Innovations Grants and other organizations, leveraging the impact of the SLB’s $50,000 investment in the $500,000 overall project.
 The two accelerators join Boston’s Mass Timber Accelerator Program, which launched in fall 2021 with funding from the SLB, the Forest Service, and the ClimateWorks Foundation.

 • The Atlanta Mass Timber Accelerator Program from the Georgia Forestry Foundation (GFF), in partnership with the City of Atlanta, received applications to support active private-development project teams in conducting early-design-phase mass timber technical and financial feasibility studies, with the technical support provided by WoodWorks.
-Winning projects will be announced in 2024.
+Three winning projects were announced in 2024.
+Funds remain for a successive round and a new call for entries will be made in 2025.